Donald Trump's reelection campaign and the Republican National Committee are fighting to defend laws that make it harder for people to vote.

 Donald Trump's reelection campaign and the Republican National Committee have announced plans to spend more than $10 million in support of restrictive voting laws — and to recruit a cadre of lawyers to monitor the 2020 elections — according to a new Politico report.

 The strategy includes defending Michigan laws that make voting more difficult.
-One bans arranging rides to the polls for anyone who is not "physically unable to walk," while another restricts people from mailing in absentee ballots others, Politico wrote.
+One bans arranging rides to the polls for anyone who is not "physically unable to walk," while another restricts people from mailing in absentee ballots for others, Politico wrote.

 These prohibitions are currently being challenged by Democratic super PAC Priorities USA, which says they put a "severe burden" on people voting.